WebizenAI/devdocs/Webizen Tech Stack.md

 Webizen 3.0 is far less easily confused with #Web3 which, fwiw, isn't really about the web.

 This folder contains information about the technology stack being produced as [[Webizen 3.0]].
 Much as was said to be the case about #RWW & #CrossCloud, #Webizen is likely to have a different sort of approach.
-For more information see: [[Work in Progress]]
+For more information see: [[WorkInProgress]]

 TECH STACK - DIRECTORY INDEX
 1. [[Authentication Fabric]]